owlet42/kubeflow-docs/docs/install/tkgs.rst

       kctrl package installed delete --package-install kubeflow

-When deleting the KvSphere Enterprise ubeflow package, some resources may get stuck at ``deleting`` status.
+When deleting the vSphere Enterprise Kubeflow package, some resources may get stuck at ``deleting`` status.
 To solve this problem:

    .. code-block:: shell